 You most probably might be in business with the client you are dealing with.
 Therefore, there is no point of being shy or withholding yourself from saying things that the client might not agree on, initially.
 Your opinion and your skills count.
-Go ahead and make bold statements about how beneficial your future relationship will be, for both you and the client, because of the talents of your agency.
+Go ahead and state clearly the things which might affect your future relationship with the client.

 -> Embellish, don’t read-

 Avoid adding tons of content to your presentation.
 Try and add bullet points or precise points.
-Even if you do end up adding a lot of content, make sure you don’t just read out from the slides to your audience.
+Make sure you don’t just read out from the slides to your audience.
 Reading from the presentation leaves a very negative impact on your audience and they end up thinking you are not well prepared, not confident or just very nervous.
 So when you present, embellish the slides with your own comments and insight.

 -> Use humor effectively-